jimmybutzen/mydu-AkimboDasboard/README.md

 - A Running server installation of mydu.

 ## Setting Up the Akimbo Admin
-### Step 1: Update Docker Compose File
+### Step 1: Download the Akimbo Admin Database Folder

-Add the following content to the server installation `docker-compose.yml` file:
+First, download the `/akimboadmin/db/` folder from the repository and place it in your server installation folder.
+This folder contains the initial SQLite database configuration required for the application.

 ### Step 3: Update Docker Compose File